 Legumes (black beans, chickpeas, and kidney beans), Vegetables (broccoli, cabbage, green beans, artichokes, asparagus, brussels sprouts) and fruit (figs, avocado, and bananas).
 These are some of my favorites, but the list goes on.

 Vitamin C with Citrus Bioflavonoids

 Elderberry (and black elderberry) is a great antioxidant that also offers immune-enhancing benefits.
 When the body’s immune system is strong, the thought is that it will do a good job of fighting off anything that comes its way—like acne.
-Elderberry is also packed with vitamins A, B and C. This means acne-prone skin types will benefit from delivering antioxidant protection from the inside to encourage healthy skin aging.
+Elderberry is also packed with vitamins A, B, and C. This means acne-prone skin types will benefit from delivering antioxidant protection from the inside out in order to encourage healthy skin aging.